 These themes have been selected as they are considered more challenging aspects of teaching to master.
-However, we recognise that the highest-leverage development area for ECTs may vary and therefore, where necessary, we recommend that you encourage your ECT to focus on an area of development that is most pertinent to their practice for the duration of the development cycle.
+However, we recognise that the highest leverage development area for ECTs may vary and therefore, where necessary, we recommend that you encourage your ECT and mentor to focus on an area of development that is most pertinent to their practice for the duration of the development cycle.
+The development cycle structure is shown in detail in the table on page 11.